Meghan Markle And Red Sox Star Mookie Betts May Be Related

 On the subject of the Red Sox-Yankees rivalry, the teams who are battling for supremacy in the American League East will meet for a three-game series starting Tuesday night, but it’s not 100 percent certain if Mookie Betts will be in the game.
 Betts was injured by a ball on Sunday in the first inning when a Texas Rangers player hit him on the shoulder with a throw as he slid into second base.
 He left the game in the next inning.
 Boston Red Sox Manager Alex Cora expects that Betts will be back in the lineup and playing right field for the Yankees matchup, however.

-Mookie Betts, a possible distant relative of Meghan Markle, is leading MLB with a 0.355 batting average and 13 home runs.
+Mookie Betts, a possible distant relative of Meghan Markle, is leading Major League Baseball with a.355 batting average and 13 home runs.
 He also leads the big leagues in slugging percentage and on-base plus slugging percentage.